 Since 2015, Yemen has been in the grip of a brutal civil war.
 After rebel groups overtook the government, the Saudi- and Emirati-led coalition has been attempting to regain control by launching thousands of airstrikes, many of which have hit homes and public areas such as schools, health facilities and markets.
 Thousands of civilians have been killed and tens of thousands injured as a result.
 In fact, August 2018 was the deadliest month so far, with nearly 500 civilians killed in the first nine days.

 But these deaths represent only a fraction of the impact of the airstrikes.
 Many more people suffer when the damage and destruction left by the attacks cut off their access to health care and clean water.

-The attacks not only violate international humanitarian law, but they also make it dangerous and difficult for humanitarian organizations like the International Rescue Committee (IRC) to deliver aid.
-Even worse, the governments of the United States and United Kingdom thus far have failed to use their leverage as diplomatic allies and military supporters of the Saudi and Emirati-led coalition to end the violence
+The attacks not only violate international humanitarian law, but they also make it dangerous and difficult for humanitarian organisations like the International Rescue Committee (IRC) to deliver aid.
+Even worse, the governments of the United Kingdom and United States thus far have failed to use their leverage as diplomatic allies and military supporters of the Saudi and Emirati-led coalition to end the violence

 This crisis only continues to grow as conflict rages on and those in need are prevented from receiving lifesaving assistance.

 Here’s what you need to know about why Yemen is home to the largest humanitarian crisis in the world.